cuustard/uni/SCC.141.md

 # SCC.141 Professionalism in Practice

 The module aims to help me understand the fundamentals of Professionalism in Practice.
-This includes...

-- ...the principles of responsible computing
-- ...legal, social, ethical, and professional challenges
+This includes the principles of responsible computing, legal, social, ethical, and professional challenges.

-Assessed with Exams and Coursework:

 | Assessment          | When            | Worth |
 | ------------------- | --------------- | ----- |